Optimal estimation in private distributed functional data analysis

 Assumption \ref{a_sample} provides details of the sampling mechanism in Model \eqref{mean_model_obs}.
 We require that the sampling density belongs to a Sobolev class and is bounded away from zero and infinity.
-This type of assumption is commonly used in both FDA \citep[e.g.][]{cai2011optimal, zhang2016from} and nonparametric statistics \citep[e.g.][]{tsybakov2008introduction} literature to ensure that the observation grids are sufficiently spread out over the interval $[0,1]$.
-Note that Assumption \ref{a_sample} does not impose any restrictions on the relationship between the number of observations $n$ and sampling frequency $m$, hence our analysis can handle both spare and dense cases.
+This type of assumption is commonly used in both FDA \citep[e.g.][]{cai2011optimal, zhang2016from} and nonparametric statistics \citep[e.g.][]{tsybakov2008introduction} literature to ensure that the observation grids sufficiently spread out over the interval $[0,1]$.

-Assumption \ref{a_model}\ref{a_model_mean}~characterises the smoothness of the true mean function.
-It offers a suitable framework to ensure the theoretical performance of our algorithm.
-We remark that this assumption can be extended to other smoothness classes, such as Besov spaces, with minor theoretical adjustments.

-In Assumptions \ref{a_model}\ref{a_model_function_noise}~and \ref{a_model}\ref{a_model_error}, the tail behaviours of both the functional noise and measurement errors are regulated.
+Assumption \ref{a_model}(a)~characterizes the smoothness of the true mean function.
+In Assumptions \ref{a_model}(b)~and \ref{a_model}(c), the tail behavior of both the functional noise and measurement errors are regulated.
 Similar sub-Gaussian assumptions are adopted in the FDA literature \citep[e.g.][]{cai2024transfer}.
-Following a similar treatment by using different concentration inequalities, these tail behaviours could be relaxed to capture scenarios with heavier-tailed distributions (e.g.~sub-Weibull distributions).

-In Assumption \ref{a_model}\ref{a_model_function_noise}, we further regulate the smoothness of functional noise.
-This is essential to control the sensitivity of the gradient in Algorithm \ref{algorithm_mean}, hence determining the suitable level of noise used in the anisotropic Gaussian mechanism to preserve privacy.
-This assumption, at a high-level, can be achieved by imposing a smoothness condition on the covariance function $\Sigma^*$.
-As discussed in Corollary 4.5 in \citet{steinwart2019convergence}, ensuring that the sample path resides in $\mathcal{W}(\alpha,C_{\alpha})$ almost surely is equivalent to that the corresponding RKHS generated from $\Sigma^*$ can be continuously embedded into $\mathcal{W}(\alpha+1/2+\zeta, C)$ for some small $\zeta >0$ and absolute constant $C>0$.
-Examples include random process with the Mat\'ern covariance function of order $\alpha+\zeta$.
-In the case when $U(\cdot)$ is a Gaussian process, equivalent conditions in terms of spectral structures and Mercer's decomposition can be found in Proposition 4.4 in \citet{henderson2024sobolev}.
+In Assumption \ref{a_model}(b), we further regulate the smoothness of functional noise, which is essential to control the sensitivity of the gradient in Algorithm \ref{algorithm_mean}, hence determining the level of noise used in the anisotropic Gaussian mechanism to preserve privacy.
+This assumption, at a high level, can be achieved by imposing smoothness conditions on the covariance function $\Sigma^*$ \citep[e.g.][]{steinwart2019convergence,henderson2024sobolev}.
+Examples include random process with the Mat\'ern covariance function of order $\alpha+\zeta$ for some small $\zeta>0$.
+More discussions on Assumption \ref{a_model} are in \Cref{section_appendix_discussion_assumption_2} in the online supplementary material.